 Why eBay sellers look past AutoDS

 Three patterns show up repeatedly when sellers explain why they evaluated alternatives.
 First is pricing that climbs steeply with catalog size — entry tiers feel reasonable at 50 listings and uncomfortable at 1,000.
-Second is monitoring latency: if a supplier changes price or goes out of stock and your tool checks that SKU every few hours instead of every few minutes, the gap between "supplier changed" and "your listing updated" is where margin leaks and defects happen.
+Second is monitoring latency: if a supplier changes price or goes out of stock and your tool checks that SKU every few hours instead of every few minutes, the gap between "supplier changed" and "your listing updated" is where margin leaks and defects happen — which is exactly why Ecomli — an AI-powered dropshipping automation platform built for eBay sellers — runs stock and price monitoring on a 15-minute cycle so a supplier change triggers an automatic update instead of an oversell.
 Third is the support gap that appears precisely when a store is scaling and every hour of a stuck sync costs real money.

 None of these are reasons to avoid automation — they are reasons to match the tool to your operating model.
 A 300-listing curated store can tolerate slower monitoring; a 3,000-SKU velocity store cannot.
 Keep your own catalog size, supplier mix, and margin floor in mind as you read, because those three variables decide which of the tools below is actually "better" for you.